Skip to main content

 Qtip: It helps to choose something that explains when or how visitors will be prompted for feedback, e.g., “Feedback Tab,” “Weekday Feedback Request,” “Support Site Only,” and so on.

-2. Determine the target site being linked in this intercept.
+2. If you are setting up a Responsive Dialog or Feedback Button intercept, determine the target site being linked in this intercept.

 • Choose a survey: Choose a survey from your account.